Governance Cockpit

 Here you can find an overview of the available options when using search terms.

-After starting the search, a workflow list filtered by your search term is displayed.
-Please note that the list may still be restricted based on your user role or access restrictions.
+After the search starts, a workflow list filtered by your search term is shown.
+Please note that the list may still be limited by your user role or access restrictions.
 If no results match your search term, a corresponding message is shown.

 If you want to reset your search, click the Reset search and filters button.
-The full workflow list will then be displayed again.
+The full workflow list is then shown again.

 The screenshot shows the "Clear search" button.